adaptyteam/AdaptySDK-iOS/Documentation/AdvancedUsage.md

 }
 ```

+### Apple Search Ads

+The AdaptySDK can automatically collect Apple Search Ad attribution data.
+All you need is to add `AdaptyAppleSearchAdsAttributionCollectionEnabled` in the app’s Info.plist file and set it to `YES` (boolean value).

 ## Update your user attributes

 You can add optional information to your user, such as email, phone number, etc. or update it with analytics ids to make tracking even more precise.